What is GIS mapping?

 If anything, they are simply a broader category: one that includes the mapping and management of land, buildings, equipment, infrastructure, electric grids, and more.

-A relative newcomer to the field of GIS, project maps allow organizations to track large-scale physical projects over time.
+Project maps allow organizations to track large-scale physical projects over time.

 Project maps add deep, yet narrow data sets to specific points on the map.

 Task management is an integral part of project management.